danielmiladinov/react-master-detail/README.md

     bower install  # fetch js dependencies

 ### build the `wingspan-forms` dependency
-(sorry, I just open sourced this in Janurary and it has rough edges)
+(sorry, I just open sourced this in January and it has rough edges)

     cd bower_components/wingspan-forms
-    npm install                   # this is a seperate project which also uses node plugins bower install                 # and has its own dependencies grunt react less requirejs    # do the library build
+    npm install                   # this is a separate project which also uses node plugins bower install                 # and has its own dependencies grunt react less requirejs    # do the library build